rlauer6/makala/README.md

 # Background

 `makala` is a Python script to create a light weight Makefile based serverless framework for AWS Python lambdas.

 # Why?

-Sometimes a `Makefile` is a good thing and I'm smitten with Makefiles.
+Sometimes a `Makefile` is a good thing and besides I'm smitten with Makefiles.

 # Requirements